tfm000/sklarpy/docs/source/Multivariate.rst

 - num_scalar_params (The number of scalar values across all parameters in the distribution)
 - fit (fitting the distribution to data)

 mc_cdf is a numerical approximation of the cumulative distribution function.
-This is usually necessary for distributions that do not have a closed form cumulative density function, as the numerical integration alternative is computationally expensive.
+This is usually necessary for distributions that do not have a closed form cumulative distribution function, as the numerical integration alternative is computationally expensive.

 num_params is the number of parameter objects in the distribution, i.e. a vector / matrix is counted as 1. num_scalar_params counts the number of unique scalar values across all parameter objects.